cawhitworth/cawhitworth.github.io/_posts/2016-01-18-ConditionalWeakRefs.markdown

 title: ConditionalWeakTable and dynamic properties in .NET 4+
 ---

 In version 4.0 of the .NET Framework, Microsoft added a new class to the `System.Runtime.CompilerServices` namespace: `ConditionalWeakTable<TKey, TValue>`.
-On the surface, this looks like a straightforward dictionary-style class - it allows you to look up instances of `TValue` by instances of `TKey`.
+On the surface, this looks like a straightforward dictionary class - it allows you to look up instances of `TValue` by instances of `TKey`.
 But we've already got `Dictionary<TKey, TValue>`, so what's special about this new type?

 ## Static and Dynamic languages

 Before we answer that, it's worth taking a brief detour into static vs dynamic languages.
-In a language like C#, when you define a class, its properties and fields (and methods, excepting extension methods) are all fixed at compile-time;
-accessing a field or property that does not exist on an object is a compile error.
+In a static language like C#, when you define a class, its properties and fields (and methods, excepting extension methods) are all fixed at compile-time; accessing a field or property that does not exist on an object is a compile error.

+(aside: I'm aware that if you gather `n` developers in a room, there will be `n+1` opinions about what constitutes a 'static' versus a 'dynamic' lanaguage;
+I'm using the words 'static' and 'dynamic' as a convenience here, not arguing for a definitive interpretation)

-However, in a language like Python or Ruby, objects are dynamic at runtime – that is, classes are not fixed at compile-time, and can have members added and removed at runtime.
+However, in a language like Python or Ruby, objects are dynamic at runtime – that is, classes are not fixed at compile-time, and objects can have members added and removed at runtime.
 Below is an example in Python:

 {% highlight python %}
 # Declare an empty class and construct one